yoyokits/VideoBrowser/docs/welcome.md

 ## Usage
 Like any other web browsers, {{site.title}} can be used as a web browser.
 1. Open youtube video
-2. Wait until the Download button is enables
+2. Wait until the Download button is enabled
 3. Click download button with default image quality

 Optional:<br/>
 Click or hover the Url text box and select the quality or sound only video.

 If we browse in a youtube video then the download icon will be enabled, after clicking then it will be downloaded in a queue.
-It can downloads several video concurently or multithreading.
+It can download several videos concurently or multithreading.

 ## Update
 The last version is {{site.version}}<br/>
 The recent update can be checked in [{{site.title}} project website]({{site.project_url}})

 ## Contact